mindsers/changelog-reader-action/README.md

 ### Inputs

 - `path`: The path the action can find the CHANGELOG.
 Optional.
 Defaults to `./CHANGELOG.md`.
-- `version`: The exact version of the log entry you want to retreive.
+- `version`: The exact version of the log entry you want to retreive or "Unreleased" for the unreleased entry.
 Optional.
-Defaults to last one.
+Defaults to the last version number.

 ### Outputs